c3lang/c3-web/src/content/docs/Language Common/cinterop.md

 ### Gotchas

-- Bitstructs will be seen as its underlying type from C.
+- Bitstructs will be seen as its backing type, when used from C.
-- C3 cannot use C bit fields
+- C bit fields must be manually converted to a C3 bitstruct with the correct layout for each target platform.
 - C assumes the enum size is `CInt`
-- C3 uses fixed integer sizes, this means that `int` and `CInt` does not need to be the same.
+- C3 uses fixed integer sizes, this means that `int` and `CInt` does not *need* to be the same though in practice on 32/64 bit machines, `long` is usually the *only* type that differs in size between C and C3.
 - Passing arrays by value like in C3 must be represented as passing a struct containing the array.
 - Atomic types are not supported by C3.
     - In C3 there are generic Atomic types instead.